Thief Ants Identification Guide

 • Days 14-21: Significant reduction in visible ants.
 Some large infestations may require additional time.

-Important: Do not spray over-the-counter products during this period.
-Repellent sprays contaminate baits and disrupt foraging, preventing the treatment from reaching the colony.
+Do not spray store-bought products while treatment is active.
+Repellent sprays contaminate baits and stop ants from foraging.
+This prevents the treatment from reaching the colony.

 Ongoing Protection

 Thief ants may reinvade from outdoor populations, neighboring properties, or items brought into the home.
-Our quarterly maintenance program includes:
+Our triannual maintenance program (three visits per year) includes:

 • Inspection for new ant activity